A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Input maps and multipole ranges

 \subsection{Detector set and half mission maps}

 The Planck focal plane contains a mixture of spider web bolometers (SWB) and polarization sensitive bolometers (PSB).
 The SWBs can be processed individually to produce temperature maps and the PSBs can be processed in pairs (i.e.\ 4 bolometers) to produce T, Q and U Stokes parameter polarization maps.
-We refer to `detset' maps\footnote{The 2018 detset maps are not available on the PLA.
-We are indebted to the \Plancks collaboration for permission to present results based on these maps in this paper.
-Apart from slightly increased noise levels (caused by the omission of some data at the end of mission survey 5), the 2018 detset maps at high multipoles ($\ell \simgt 30$) are almost identical to the 2015 detset maps, which are available on the PLA.
-The 2018 HFI DPC paper \cite{DataProcessing:2018} uses the detset maps for several internal consistency tests of the noise and calibration characteristics of these maps.} as the set of $13$ maps constructed from the detector combinations listed in Table \ref{tab:detsets}.
+We refer to `detset' maps as the set of $13$ maps constructed from the detector combinations listed in Table \ref{tab:detsets}.
 A detset cross-spectrum analysis involves cross-correlation analysis of all 13 detsets.
 Excluding auto spectra, this leads to 78 TT, 72 TE/ET and 15 EE detset cross spectra.
 This large number of spectra allows cross-checks of potential instrumental systematics, as will be described in subsequent sections.

-We use the 2018 HFI maps available from the PLA which are described in \cite{DataProcessing:2018}.
+We use the 2018 HFI maps which are described in \cite{DataProcessing:2018}.
 Note that the 2018 HFI maps do not include scanning rings 26050 to 27005 (which were included in the 2015 HFI maps).
 This selection removes data from the end of the HFI cryogenic phase of the \Planck\ mission which showed increased thermal fluctuations in the HFI focal plane.
-As a consequence, the noise levels of the 2018 HFI maps are slightly higher than those of the 2015 maps.
-We note, however, that the removal of these rings has no noticeable impact on the power spectra at high multipoles.
-In addition to the full mission detset maps, we analyse frequency averaged half mission (HM) maps.
+As a consequence, the noise levels of the 2018 HFI maps are slightly higher than those of the 2015 maps, though there is no other noticeable impact on the power spectra at high multipoles.
+In addition to the full mission detset maps, we analyse frequency averaged half mission (HM) maps which can be downloaded from the PLA\footnote{The 2018 detset maps are not available on the PLA.
+We are indebted to the \Plancks collaboration for permission to present results based on these maps in this paper.
+Apart from slightly increased noise levels (caused by the omission of some data at the end of mission survey 5), the 2018 detset maps at high multipoles ($\ell \simgt 30$) are almost identical to the 2015 detset maps, which are available on the PLA.
+The 2018 HFI DPC paper \cite{DataProcessing:2018} uses the detset maps for several internal consistency tests of the noise and calibration characteristics of these maps.}.
 The first half mission (HM1) maps are constructed from scanning rings 240 to 13471 and the second half mission (HM2) maps are constructed from scanning rings 13472 to 26050 (as summarized in the PLA).